 Jewellery – even broken jewellery can be sold.

-Broken jewellery can often be upcycled and re-made into something really unique.
+Broken jewellery can often be sold or upcycled and re-made into something really unique.
 Keep an eye out at charity shops and jumble sales.
 A current listing on eBay has 20 pieces of broken jewellery for sale for £20.
 Some sellers list by the kilogram – so there is a listing for 1kg of broken jewellery for sale for £5.

 You can’t beat that crackling sound of an old record.
 Hunt out in charity shops where you might pick up some records for just a few pounds and then sell on for more.
 Currently, on eBay, there is a Pink Floyd album for £19.99 and a Blondie album for nearly £15.